 This certificate provides a comprehensive understanding of complex interactions between photovoltaic systems and the power grid.
 This certificate program's components focus on control aspects of PV systems and integration of a massive amount of PV energy into the electricity grid.

-CAS – PG is an ideal choice for you if you are a working professional with:
+This CAS is an ideal choice for you if you are a working professional with:

 Also, the following skills are beneficial to make your study experience a success: